 Parts of Australia have observed an emerging trend of new cases of accelerated silicosis, a preventable occupational lung disease occurring in workers as a result of exposure to silica dust.
-This can occur in various industries, with recent cases related to the manufacture and installation of artificial stone bench tops, in particular in Queensland.
+This exposure can occur in various industries.
+However, there have been many recent cases related to the manufacture and installation of engineered stone bench tops, in particular in Queensland.

-The Australian Government has committed $5 million to support the taskforce and related measures.
-These include establishing a National Dust Diseases Register, and new research to support understanding, prevention and treatment of preventable occupational lung diseases.
+The Australian Government has committed $5 million to support the Taskforce and related measures.
+These include establishing a National Dust Diseases Register, and new research to support understanding, prevention and treatment of preventable occupational dust diseases.

 Establishment of the National Dust Disease Taskforce

 On 26 July 2019, the Commonwealth Chief Medical Officer, Professor Brendan Murphy, announced the establishment of the National Dust Disease Taskforce and released its Terms of Reference.

 The Taskforce will develop a national approach to the prevention, early identification, control and management of occupational dust diseases in Australia.

 The members of the National Dust Disease Taskforce are:

 - Ms Sophie Dwyer (Deputy Chair)

 - Dr Graeme Edwards

 Due to the COVID-19 pandemic, the delivery of the final report of the Taskforce will be extended by six months.
 The Taskforce will now provide a final report to the Council of Australian Governments’ Health Council, through the Commonwealth Minister for Health, by 30 June 2021.